 You have responded to the Survey and Case Study.
 Now read and reflect on the responses from your culture, as well as on the responses from the other culture.
 The responses may include those from other CI members.

 Look first for the way of thinking within the two respective cultures.
 Then look for the differences between those ways of thinking.
 And remember, similarities are good, differences are better.
 In differences lie the opportunity to combine cultural approaches.

 Finally, read the CI’s research-based analysis about Persuasion.
 Approach describes the pattern of how the two cultures think.
 Under Examples you have pieces that make up those patterns.
 View is how one culture‘s approach can be (mis)perceived by the other culture.
 Advice contains CI’s thoughts on how to anticipate and prevent those (mis)perceptions.

-Then you read CI’s research-based analysis about Persuasion.
+Then you read CI’s research-based analysis about Customer.
 Approach contrasts patterns of thought.
 The Examples describe those patterns.
 View is about misperceptions.
 Advice is how to anticipate the misperceptions.

 Step 4 – Deepen

 Under Discuss read the Stories about the topic Persuasion.
 Then read the questions and answers uploaded to Ask CI.
 Both of these provide more insight into how the two cultures approach Persuasion.

 Step 5 – Discuss